+Another consideration is potential interference with airport operations.
+Fort Campbell has an airfield on the Kentucky side of the installation in the northeast corner.
 The Federal Aviation Administration (FAA) requires Notice of Proposed Construction for a project that meets certain criteria so that it can determine if there would be adverse impacts to air navigation safety.
 One of the triggering criteria is whether the project would be located within 20,000 feet (3.8 miles) or less of an existing public or military airport.
 When selecting an area for a wind project, it would be best to avoid this potential interference issue by locating the project outside of the 20,000-foot range.
 Any potential wind project would need to carefully consider this concern.
+The western portion of the installation on the Kentucky side should be sufficiently distant from the airfield and this location was used in the analysis.
 An additional FAA criterion that would necessitate a Notice of Proposed Construction is any construction or alteration of more than 200 feet (61 meters) in height above ground level.
 This criterion applies regardless of the distance from the proposed project to an airport.